Maintaining Student Status & Forms

 This option requires adjudication from the United States Citizenship and Immigration Services (USCIS) government agency.
 The application process can take up to 9-12 months or even longer.
 Current processing times can be found by going to the .

-Option 2: Leave the U.S. and re-enter with a new visa status
+Option 2: Leave the U.S. and Re-enter with a new visa status

 1. Change of Status Re-Entry Request Form